csnguyen-gmail/flutter_redux_architecture/README.md

   <img src="/blob/part1.svg">
 </p>

 It's seem many setup but it's worth.
-The good point is now your Biz layer is completely separate out of UI layer, you can unit test the biz or even the UI state without building the UI.
+The good point is now your Biz layer is completely separate out of UI layer, you can unit test the biz logic or even the UI state without building the UI.
 Cool !!! 🤗

 At this point I totally satisfy with my setup despite some strange in storing UI state in AppState like isLoading, errorMessage, filterKeyword or the unnecessary of resetErrorMessage action since my application is still small enough to handle.🤪